Last Updated on October 3, 2023 by Louise Carter

 Night terrors aren’t harmful in themselves, so the only danger may arise from the activity carried out by the sleeping person, like falling downstairs.

 What Are the Causes of Night Terrors?

-- Medical conditions such as sleep apnea, epilepsy, and restless legs syndrome often occur alongside night terrors.
-Night terrors can also occur alongside mental illnesses such as depression and personality disorders.
+- Medical conditions like sleep apnea, epilepsy, and restless leg syndrome often occur alongside night terrors.
+They can also occur alongside mental illnesses like depression and personality disorders.